NC3-LU/cases_web/_knowhow/glossary/SocialEngineering.markdown

 Social engineering can take place over the phone, by [email]({% link _publications/bestpractices/EMail-BestPractices.markdown %}) , through social networking or, of course, in the physical presence of the attacker.

-<h3 class="titre-page" id="how-does-it-work">How does it work?</h3>
+## How does it work?
-Social engineering techniques exploit certain [human vulnerabilities]({% link _knowhow/glossary/Vulnerabilities.markdown %}\#human-vulnerabilities) and vulnerabilities in the targeted entity’s organisation.
+Social engineering techniques exploit certain [human vulnerabilities]({% link _knowhow/glossary/Vulnerabilities.markdown %}#human-vulnerabilities) and vulnerabilities in the targeted entity’s organisation.
 In fact, it’s human nature to want to help others and trust people who are polite and friendly, even if they’re total strangers.
 It all depends on the situation and the way in which the wrongdoer(s) present(s) themselves to us.
 Very often, a simple request asked in a direct manner by the attacker may be all it takes to get the victim to respond sincerely.

 The aim of the attack is to make a person do something that they wouldn’t normally do; the attacker’s motivation being to obtain information that they cannot normally access.
 In an increasingly digitalised world, this very often (but not always) comes down to obtaining authentication information.